How To Cook A Turkey

 1/2 teaspoon of pepper

-Take the drippings from your roasting pan and put them in a bowl while leaving any brown particles in the pan.
+Take the drippings from your roasting pan and put them in a bowl, while leaving any brown particles in the pan.
 Take 1/4 cup of the drippings and put them back in the pan.
 Stir in your flour.

-Cook this mixture over medium heat, stir continually until the mixture is smooth and has bubbles.
+Cook this mixture over medium heat, stirring continually until the mixture is smooth and has bubbles.
 Stir in the liquid ingredients while heating to a boil, again stirring continually.
 You’ll stir this boiling mixture for at least a minute.
 Add and stir in the salt and pepper.
 Serve while hot.

-How to season a turkey?
+How do you season a turkey?

 Some turkeys can come seasoned, but a safe bet is to brine the turkey as discussed above.
 I just put mine in the pans without seasoning right from the package.
 Please tell me what you do with your raw turkey.
 I like simple solutions, so sometimes I use All-Seasoning Salt.